illixion/blog.illixion.com/content/posts/root-lg-webos-tv.md

 ## Step 1: Download the Script

+Use this link to download everything required as a zip archive: [Download zip](https://github.com/illixion/root-my-webos-tv/archive/refs/heads/main.zip)

-Visit the GitHub repository at <https://github.com/illixion/root-my-webos-tv> and download the files `rootmytv.py` and `requirements.txt`.
+Alternatively, you can visit the project's GitHub repository at <https://github.com/illixion/root-my-webos-tv> and download the files `rootmytv.py` and `requirements.txt`.

 ## Step 2: Install Required Packages